carbon-language/carbon-lang/clang/docs/InternalsManual.rst

 handling, requiring extra implementation efforts to ensure the attribute appertains to the appropriate subject, etc.

-If the attribute should not be propagated from from a template declaration to an instantiation of the template, set the ``Clone`` member to 0.
+If the attribute should not be propagated from a template declaration to an instantiation of the template, set the ``Clone`` member to 0.
 By default, all attributes will be cloned to template instantiations.